Gary Woodland: Professional career

 Woodland held the 36-hole lead at the PGA Championship in 2018 with a total 130, which was a tournament record through the first two rounds.
 He led by a stroke over Kevin Kisner at the halfway stage.
 He started the final round at nine under par, three shots behind leader Brooks Koepka.
 He finished in a tie for sixth with a score of 10 under par, six strokes behind the winner Koepka.

 In January 2019, Woodland held the lead entering the final round at the winners-only Sentry Tournament of Champions at Kapalua Resort in Maui, Hawaii.
 He shot a five-under-par 68 but still lost to champion Xander Schauffele who shot a course record-tying 62.

 In February 2019, Woodland invited Amy Bockerstette, a collegiate golfer with Down syndrome, to play the par-3 16th hole at TPC Scottsdale during a Tuesday practice round at the Waste Management Phoenix Open.
 After hitting her tee shot into a greenside bunker, Bockerstette surprised Woodland by parring the hole in front of a roaring crowd.
 The PGA Tour's video capturing the moment went viral, receiving 43 million views across various social media platforms.

 At the U.S. Open in June 2019, Woodland held the 54-hole lead at Pebble Beach Golf Links.
 On Sunday, he shot a 2-under-par 69 for 271 (−13), which gave him a three-shot margin over the runner-up, two-time defending champion Koepka.
 Woodland became the fourth champion in U.S. Open history who was double-digits under-par.
 The victory was his first major and his sixth professional win.
 In his previous thirty starts in majors, Woodland had only carded two top-ten finishes, both in the PGA Championship (2018, 2019).
 The win at the U.S. Open moved him from 25th to 12th in the Official World Golf Ranking.
 At the post-win press conference, Woodland FaceTimed Bockerstette live, telling her "I used your positive energy."
 Two days later, Woodland joined Bockerstette with a surprise appearance on The Today Show where, pointing to the U.S. Open trophy in Bockerstette's hands, he told her "We won this together."

 In December 2019, Woodland played on the U.S. team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Woodland went 1–2–1 and lost his Sunday singles match against Im Sung-jae.

+Personal life

+In August 2023, Woodland told the public that he had been diagnosed with a brain lesion.
+He underwent lengthy brain surgery on September 18, 2023.
+In February 2025, Woodland was awarded the PGA Tour Courage Award.